wp-plugins/multicolumn-category-widget/readme.txt

 2. Example for the use in the frontend

 == Changelog ==

+= 1.0.15 =
+* Modified default frontend styles to avoid bullets in category titles in certain themes (for example Twenty Fifteen).

 = 1.0.14 =
 * Updated compatibility information for WordPress 4.3